-We live in Eastern Panhandle towns including Martinsburg, Charles Town, Shepherdstown, Berkeley Springs, and Harpers Ferry and in neighboring towns in Maryland and Virginia.
 We come from all walks of life and have many different backgrounds.
-We believe in the rights and dignity of children.
-We are committed to putting that belief to work for children who have been abused or neglected.
-And we hold ourselves to the highest standards of excellence in service.
+We believe in the rights and dignity of children and are committed to putting that belief to work for children who have been abused or neglected.
+We hold ourselves to the highest standards of excellence in service.

 We make sure they don’t face it alone.